TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/8-Fluid/9-using-php-based-views.rst

-Our PHP based view for the list view of the post controller should have the class name ``\MyVendor\BlogExample\View\Post\ListJSON``, because it applies only for the format JSON.
+Our PHP based view for the list view of the post controller should have the class name ``\MyVendor\BlogExample\View\Post\ListJSON``, because it applies only to the format JSON.
 So that the class according to the naming convention must be implemented in the file *EXT:blog_example/Classes/View/Post/ListJSON.php*.

 Each view must implement the interface ``\TYPO3\CMS\Extbase\Mvc\ViewViewInterface``.
-This consists of some initializing methods and the ``render()`` method, which is called by the controller for displaying the view.
+This consists of some initializing methods and the ``render()`` method called by the controller for displaying the view.

-It is often helpful to inherit directly from ``\TYPO3\CMS\Extbase\Mvc\View\AbstractView`` which provides default initializing methods and you only have to implement the ``render()`` method.
+It is often helpful to inherit directly from ``\TYPO3\CMS\Extbase\Mvc\View\AbstractView`` which provides default initializing methods, and you only have to implement the ``render()`` method.
 A minimal view would like this::

    <?php